-> WiFi calling is available on iPhone 5c and later models.
+WiFi calling has been available on all models since the iPhone 5c.
 Your carrier needs to support WiFi calling – all the major carriers do, plus the U.S. carriers on this list.

-> However, WiFi calling isn’t automatically enabled on iPhones.
-To turn on WiFi calling, go to the Settings > Cellular > Wi-Fi Calling and then toggle on Wi-Fi Calling on This Phone.
-You'll be asked to input an Emergency Address to help emergency services respond to your calls.
+However, WiFi calling isn’t automatically enabled on iPhones.
+To turn on WiFi calling, go to Settings > Cellular > Wi-Fi Calling and then toggle on Wi-Fi Calling on This Phone.

-> How to make a WiFi call
+How to make a WiFi call

 Once you activate WiFi calling, you dial or text as usual.
 The routing of your call or text is handled automatically in the background.
 Simple, right?